protiktoken/github-personal-setup/README.md

 ### GitHub CLI Is Using The Wrong Account

-Rerun the setup command and enter the intended GitHub username.
-Setup tries to select that account before creating an SSH key and opens browser login when the account is not yet available to GitHub CLI.
+Rerun setup with the intended personal username.
+Setup selects that account before creating the key and restores the previously active account afterward.
+If the account is unavailable, GitHub CLI opens browser login.

-If login was cancelled, rerunning is safe.
-Existing complete account-specific keys are reused, and repository identity and remote settings are not applied until SSH authentication succeeds.
-Use `gh auth status --hostname github.com` only when you need to inspect GitHub CLI's stored accounts directly.

 ### Repository Not Found

-Confirm that the GitHub repository already exists at the supplied URL and that the personal account owns it, belongs to its organization, or has been added as a collaborator.
+Confirm that the repository exists at the supplied URL and that the personal account owns it, belongs to its organization, or has collaborator access.

 ### SSH Authentication Fails

-Confirm that the public key shown by the script appears under [GitHub SSH keys](https://github.com/settings/keys), then rerun:
+Confirm that the public key appears under [GitHub SSH keys](https://github.com/settings/keys), then run:

 ```bash
 ssh -vT git@github-<username>
 ```

-The verbose output shows which key SSH attempted to use.

 ### Corporate Network Blocks SSH

-Some managed networks block outbound SSH on port 22.
-Try another network or ask the network administrator whether GitHub SSH access is permitted.
-Do not disable TLS or SSH verification as a workaround.
+Some managed networks block SSH on port 22.
+Try another network or ask the network administrator whether GitHub SSH is permitted.
+Do not disable TLS or SSH verification.

 ## Tests

-On macOS or Linux:

 ```bash
 bash tests/run.sh
 ```

-On Windows PowerShell:

 ```powershell
 .\tests\test-windows.ps1